HamaBarhamou/stock_management_api/README.md

 # Stock Management API
 This application is an API-based inventory management system created with Django and Django REST Framework.
+Stock Management API is an inventory management system built using Django and Django REST Framework.
+This API provides a
+comprehensive set of endpoints for managing stocks, products, and orders.
+It was created as a collaborative project by the team
+members (Issaka Hama Barhamou, Djogona Mahamat Belna, Mellanie Achieng Oduori, and Rodrigue Mbiaha) as a final project for the
+ALX-Holberton School program.
+With this API, users can easily manage their inventory, track stock levels, and analyze sales data,
+among other functions.

 ## Installation
 Clone the git repository in a local directory on your machine: